-“Stair angle”–or the angle at which your stairs descend–plays a crucial factor in deciding how to build handrails for your stairs.
-This short article will show you two extremely easy tips for calculating the angle–or “pitch”–of your stairs!
+“Stair angle”, or “pitch”, is the angle at which your stairs descend.
+This angle is a crucial factor in deciding how to build handrails for your stairs.
+This article shows you two extremely easy tips for calculating the angle of your stairs!

-I’ve included a short video with this article for the sake of convenience, and so you can see the process carried out in real time.
+Included is a short video so you can see the process carried out in step-by-step.

-An ANGLE FINDER is the quickest way to find stair angles!
+An ANGLE FINDER PROTRACTOR is the quickest way to find stair angles!

 A SPEED SQUARE can also play a crucial part…

 Nobody needs an explanation of what stairs and handrails are for.
 But, it’s important to have a little insight into how stairs and handrails interact with each other.

 By code, the tops of handrails must sit 34″-38″ above the nose of any given stair tread.
 For this reason, it’s absolutely necessary that your handrail follows the exact same pitch as your stairs.